JohnBinford/AppleWood-Pointe/readme.md

 [Link to Apple Valley Planning Document](https://documents.applevalleymn.gov/WebLink/DocView.aspx?id=512623&dbid=0&repo=lf-city)

 [Link to the WEIS webams - now with TimeLapse!](https://nbphotos.weisbuilders.com/2022projects/221609/)
-- The camera's timestamp is wrong...
-- The "Back" button on your browser is the best wasy to backup from links (Throughout this Repository).

 * * *
 * * *